minecraftforum/rules-archive/rules/global/rules.markdown

 Then the member must report the post.
 "Mini-modding" without reporting the post is not allowed.

+"Mini-modding" type posts will be removed once a moderator has dealt with the thread/post in question.

 ## Infractions

 When a rule is broken an infraction will be issued.
 There are 2 types of infractions, formal and informal.